dutkiewiczmaciej/dutkiewiczmaciej/README.md

 ### Hey, I'm Maciej 👋

 I build web apps, mobile apps and tailor-made software solutions for businesses.
-I work in SaaS and on the side I run [MakMak](https://makmak.pl) — my own brand focused on websites, iOS apps and AI training.
+I work in SaaS and on the side I run [MakMak] my own brand focused on websites, iOS apps and AI training.

 Based in Silesia, Poland.